tongngocminhanh/MAUI_App_SDR/MySEProject/Documentation/README.md

 ### Logic implementation
 There are five c# files in charge of configuring the logic behind three UI files.
 The general structure is shown in the figure below.
-* Each UI file in standard has one corresponding c# file, here is *MainPage.xaml.cs*, *TextEditorPage.xaml.cs*, and *Page1.xaml.cs*.
+* Each UI file in standard has one corresponding c# file, with extension of *.xaml.cs*.
 If the logic is simple and needs basic connections within the project, logic implementation is directly on those files, *TextEditorPage.xaml.cs*.
-* However, for more complex data processing, it is suggested to use The *Model-View-ViewModel* MVVM Pattern, here are *MainViewModel.cs*, and *Page1ViewModel.cs*
+* However, for more complex data processing, it is suggested to use The MVVM Pattern, here are *MainViewModel.cs*, and *Page1ViewModel.cs*

 <div style="text-align:center; background:white;">
   <img src="./Figures/StructureLogic.png" title="sdr-components" width=80%></img>